Mausy5043/bluepy3/README.md

 This is a Python3 library to allow communication with Bluetooth Low Energy devices on Linux.

-###### Note: If you are reading this on [PyPi](https://pypi.org/project/bluepy3/) then note that the formatting below looks terrible.
+###### ATTENTION: If you are reading this on [PyPi](https://pypi.org/project/bluepy3/) then note that the formatting below looks terrible.
 Visit the project's homepage to read the correctly formatted [README.md](https://github.com/Mausy5043/bluepy3#readme) file.

 ## Requirements

 Please be aware that this is not a beginners tool.
 Some experience with Linux CLI, Python3 and BT/BLE is expected.

-The package has been extensively tested on a Raspberry Pi 3 Model B+ (aarch64) with Debian GNU Linux 11 and Python 3.9.* AND with Debian GNU Linux 12 and Python 3.11.*.

 Development of this package is done in Python 3.9.
 The package is considered forwards compatible at least upto Python 3.11 and probably also beyond.
 Backwards compatibility is not guaranteed; if it works on Python 3.7 or before consider yourself lucky.
 [Python versions that are end-of-life](https://devguide.python.org/versions/) are not supported.

+The package has been extensively tested on a Raspberry Pi 3 Model B+ (aarch64) with Debian GNU Linux 11 w/ Python 3.9.* AND with Debian GNU Linux 12 /w Python 3.11.*.

 The code needs an executable `bluepy3-helper` which is compiled from C source automatically if you use the recommended pip installation method (see below).
 Otherwise,